- When is a cavernous body implant/penile prosthesis necessary?

 What type of intervention is this?

-The procedure is usually performed on an outpatient basis under general anesthesia.
+Based on our experience, we can usually offer this procedure on an outpatient basis under general anesthesia.
 Only a single, small incision is made between the penis and scrotum.

 What happens during the operation?